eliocamp/metamer/README.md

 ## Installation

-You can install the developement version of metamer with:
+You can install the development version of metamer with:

 ``` r
 # install.packages("devtools")